vjcitn/terraClientR/README.md

 # R API client for 'firecloud/Terra'

+Note -- `openapi-generator-cli generate --skip-validate-spec -i api-docs.yaml -g r -o /tmp/test/` was used to generate R client.

-Note -- some triple ''' in generated code had to be changed to ' for the code to parse.
+Note -- some triple ''' in generated R code had to be changed to ' for the code to parse.

 FireCloud API